JHUISI/auto-tools/README.md

 Scheme Description Language
 ===========================

-SDL is a domain-specific language for abstractly describing cryptographic schemes.
+SDL is a domain-specific language for abstractly representing cryptographic schemes.
 In the current instantiation, SDL focuses mainly on pairing-based encryption and signature primitives.
 There are several SDL schemes within this repository which demonstrate the syntax and semantics of the language.